 - retired staff who have returned to NHS employment

 The scheme will be administered by the NHS Business Services Authority (NHS BSA) and further details on the eligibility criteria can be found on the NHS BSA website, along with FAQs.

 Where a death occurs, the employer will oversee the completion of the benefit claim form.
-Further information about key actions for employers is available on our web page.
+Further information about key actions for employers is available below.

 We have also produced a helpful flowchart that takes you through the claims process and the actions employers need to take.

 NHS Pension Scheme life assurance and family benefits

 Members of the NHS Pension Scheme can use our briefing document that details the different levels of benefits that the NHS Pension Scheme provides to staff in different circumstances.
 This briefing includes information for individuals that have returned to work from retirement.

 Employers have the responsibility to communicate the scheme to all staff who may be affected and to make the claim when a member of staff has died due to working on COVID-19.

 Making a claim for a deceased member of staff